mapbox/mapbox-gl-native/platform/ios/docs/guides/Info.plist Keys.md

 # Info.plist Keys

-The Mapbox iOS SDK supports custom `Info.plist` keys in your application in order to configure various settings.
+The Mapbox Maps SDK for iOS supports custom `Info.plist` keys in your application in order to configure various settings.

 ## MGLMapboxAccessToken